warp-contracts/academy/warp-academy-docs/docs/dre/overview.md

 ### 5. Endpoints

 :::tip
-If you're using Rust, you can interact with D.R.E. with the help of a great library developed by the [https://archivetheweb.com/](archivetheweb) team - [https://github.com/archivetheweb/warp_dre](https://github.com/archivetheweb/warp_dre).
+If you're using Rust, you can interact with DRE with the help of a great library developed by the [https://archivetheweb.com/](archivetheweb) team - [https://github.com/archivetheweb/warp_dre](https://github.com/archivetheweb/warp_dre).
 :::